 1966 UK Hofner advertisement - see other vintage Hofner advertisements here

 Instrument production started again with a big new plant in another German town, Bubenreuth, opening in late 1950.
-Guitars were in massive demand over the next two decades; both in Germany, but also increasingly for export.
-Sales were rising, buoyed, by the advent of rock 'n' roll and then beat music.
-This plant had to be extended on several occasions to keep up with production.
+Hofner's long history in orchestral stringed-instrument manufacture dictated the kind of guitars produced: well-built hollow bodies with set necks, many with hand carved tops, many acoustic; and many utilising the inlaying skills of Hofner's craftsmen.
+As the 1950s progressed numerous improvements were instituted; Hofner certainly kept up with the important developments in American guitars, and by the very end of the decade were producing thinlines, and fitting adjustable truss rods to all models.
+But guitar demand grew massively over the next two decades; both in Germany, but also increasingly worldwide.
+Sales were rising, buoyed, by the advent of rock 'n' roll and then beat music, and the Bubenreuth plant had to be extended on several occasions to keep up with production.

 1961 Hofner Congress acoustic guitar